pushfoo/Fontknife/docs/font_kinds/symbol_fonts.rst

 origins.

 For example, `Teranoptia`_ is a font by `Tunera Type Foundry`_'s Ariel Martin Perez.
+Visit the font's page to try their interactive preview.
+It's fun!

+If you can't right now, that's okay.
 The font allows you to draw imaginary creatures with standard :term:`ASCII` characters through custom :term:`glyphs <glyph>`:

 .. list-table::
    :header-rows: 1